ImageMagick/Usage-Markdown/basics/index.md

 The special IM image indexing command "`montage`" also followed the same 'do it as you see it' style of command line structure, as "`convert`".

-The only difference is that when the end of the command is reached (other that the final output image filename argument), "`montage`" will start to process the image list into a thumbnail image index page(s), according to the settings that are currently set.
+The only difference is that when the end of the command is reached (other than the final output image filename argument), "`montage`" will start to process the image list into a thumbnail image index page(s), according to the settings that are currently set.

 This makes "`montage`" much more versatile than it was in IM version 5, as you can now process the images just as you would in "`convert`", then set all the "`montage`" settings you want, and let it finish the job.